TheRolfFR/firestorm-db/README.md

 | select(selectOption)          | selectOption: `{ field: String[] }`                           | Improved read_raw with field selection                                                                                                          |
 | random(max, seed, offset)     | max?: `Integer >= -1` seed?: `Integer` offset?:`Integer >= 0` | Reads random entries of collection                                                                                                              |

-Search method can take one or more options to filter entries in a collection.
+The search method can take one or more options to filter entries in a collection.
 A search option studies a `field` with a `criteria` and compares it to a `value`.
-On string values you can now use the boolean `ignoreCase` option.
+You can also use the boolean `ignoreCase` option for string values.

-Not all criterias are available depending the field type.
+Not all criteria are available depending the field type.
 There are more options available than the firestore `where` command, allowing you to get better and faster search results.

 ### All search options available